-Students not completing the required number of competencies in any course, as outlined in the course syllabus, will receive a notice of unsatisfactory progress, and will receive an overall course grade deduction of 2% for each two missing competencies.
+Students not completing the required number of competencies in any course, as outlined in the course syllabus, will receive an overall course grade deduction of 5% for each missing competency.

 All competencies must be completed by the end of CMI 488.
-Any student failing to do so will receive a Notice of Unsatisfactory Progress and will appear in front of the Admissions and Progression Committee.
-At this time, the student may be dismissed from the program at the committee's discretion or will be allowed to work with the committee to develop an acceptable plan for completion of competencies, course and program.
+The student will be required to appear in front of the Admissions and Progression Committee.
+At this time, the student may be dismissed from the program at the committee's discretion or will be allowed to work with the committee to develop an acceptable plan for completion of competencies, course, and program.